 Polycystic Ovarian Syndrome (PCOS)

-Polycystic ovarian syndrome (PCOS) is an endocrine disorder which is associated with ovulation problems and elevated estrogen and androgen (male hormone) levels.
+Polycystic ovarian syndrome (PCOS) is a endocrine disorder which is associated with ovulation problems; and elevated estrogen and androgen (male hormone) levels.

-- Hyperandrogenism (elevated male hormone) which can cause hirsutism (increased hair growth on face, arms, legs, pubic to navel area) and acne.
+Hyperandrogenism (elevated male hormone) which can cause hirsutism (increased hair growth on face, arms, legs, pubic to navel area), acne.

-- Anovulation (absence of ovulation).
-The monthly release of an egg from ovary fails to take place; resulting in infertility.
+Anovulation (absence of ovulation).
+The monthly release of egg from ovary fails to take place; infertility.

-- Medications to lower insulin levels, regulate menstrual cycle and induce ovulation are often prescribed.
+Medications to lower insulin levels, regulate menstrual cycle, induce ovulation are often prescribed.